Alcohol and Drug Prevention

 2. Employees shall not drink alcoholic beverages during working hours, nor shall they report for work or otherwise be on CNM property under the influence of intoxicants to any degree, nor shall they have any odor of intoxicants on their breath.
 Employees shall not bring or store any open containers of alcoholic beverages on any College property or work site or in the employee’s vehicle while the vehicle is on College property.

-3. Employees under the care of a physician and using prescribed drugs on campus under a physician’s direction shall have a proper statement from the physician authorizing the use of the drug and describing the side effects, if any, resulting from the use of the drug.
-If, in the opinion of the supervisor, an employee’s actions and/or behavior are considered unsafe as a result of using the drug, the employee may be sent home.
+3. Employees under the care of a physician and using prescribed drugs on CNM campus or facility under a physician’s direction shall have a proper statement from the physician authorizing the use of the drug and describing the side effects, if any, resulting from the use of the drug.
+Supervisors should contact Human Resources if an employee is displaying signs of impairment.
+Commercial Driver’s License (CDL) instructors shall follow federal reporting requirements in addition to notifying Human Resources.

-4. Any employee engaged in the performance of work under a federal contract or grant is required, as a condition of employment, to notify their supervisor in writing within five calendar days if they are convicted of a criminal drug statute violation occurring in the workplace.
+4. As a condition of employment, any employee involved in work performed under a federal contract or grant must inform their supervisor in writing within five calendar days of any conviction for a criminal drug statute violation that occurred in the workplace.
 Failure of the employee to notify the supervisor shall be grounds for disciplinary action.
-The supervisor shall notify the CNM administration.
-The administration is required to notify the grant agency in writing within 10 calendar days after receiving such notice from an employee or otherwise receiving an action notice of such conviction.
+Upon receiving notice from an employee regarding the conviction, the supervisor is responsible for promptly notifying Human Resources.
+The administration is required to provide written notification to the grant agency within 10 calendar days of receiving the notice of action relating to the conviction.

-5. In recognition of the dangers of substance abuse in the workplace, CNM shall maintain alcohol- and drug-free awareness programs to inform members of the campus community about issues and risks of substance misuse.
-An Employee Assistance Program is available for employees.
-The College will observe confidentiality regarding requests by employees for any type of substance use disorder counseling information or assistance.
-No information will be disclosed without the written consent of the employee except in response to court order.
+5. In recognition of the dangers of substance abuse in the workplace, CNM shall maintain alcohol- and drug-free awareness programs to inform members of the campus community about issues and risks of substance abuse. an Employee Assistance Program is available.
+The College will observe confidentiality regarding requests by employees for any type of substance abuse counseling information or assistance.

-CNM’s response to any violation of this policy may include, as a total or partial alternative to the disciplinary action, a requirement that the employee participate satisfactorily in an approved substance use disorder treatment or rehabilitation program as a condition of continued employment.
+CNM’s response to any violation of this policy may include, as a total or partial alternative to the disciplinary action, a requirement that the employee participate satisfactorily in an approved substance-abuse treatment or rehabilitation program as a condition of continued employment.

 Health Risks Associated with Use of Illicit Drugs and the Misuse of Alcohol